 - A carer that provides overnight care

-- If 2 children are unable to share the same room due to a disability
+- Each member of a couple who are unable to share the same room due to a disability

 The following are not subject to the under occupation restriction: